hugobloem/stateful_scenes/README.md

 ## Scene configurations
-For each scene you can specify the individual transition time by changing the transition time variable on the scene's device page.
+For each scene you can specify the individual transition time and whether to restore on deactivation by changing the variables on the scene's device page.

 ## HomeKit configuration